HackYourFuture/HTML-CSS/Week2/LESSONPLAN.md

 -   Imagine having written complex code that messed everything up, GIT allow us to return to a previous state where everything was still working
 -   It can be used through the command line interface (CLI) or using a graphical user interface (also known as GUI): SourceTree

+_Create a new local repository and tell students to do the same_

+_Show the hidden file `.git` in the folder_

+-

 SECOND HALF (14.00 - 16.00)

 1. **Grid-based thinking and Flexbox**